 The online marketplace has been growing over the past few years creating a surge in many stores selling the same or similar products, so “Do you SEO”?
-With this in mind, SEO (search engine optimization) tactics are needed to stand out among the competition.
+With this in mind, Search engine optimization (SEO) tactics help you stand out among the competitors.
 Understanding and implementing proper techniques will be an integral part of any marketing plan to grow more customers.

 51% of search is organic, do you SEO?

 Most product category require specialized insight to the products being marketed, but some types can share basic SEO techniques.
 Many categories are gender, age or location specific creating unique differences between marketing campaigns to the online shopper.
 Selling multiple products or being niche store the conversion rate can also be affected by the online retailer, for example Walmart or Amazon.
 When it comes to marketing products, SEO for e-commerce sites like Magento, WooCommerce and Shopify have a few thing in common.